Eziorsu: Festivals

-Eziorsu Political System
+Eziorsu political system

 Eziorsu has a hierarchical or pyramidal socio-cultural system in which the king is the apex of the polity and is selected from the maximal lineage of UMUDEI-EBO-ITO, comprising Umudanike, Umuaranze and Umuezeocha villages.
 Kingship rotates among the aforementioned lineages.
 In other words, Eziorsu autonomous community is a centralized state with an ancient political set up.
 It is not an acephalous socio-political system, where authority is not confined to a particular head rather a group of people with recognized right and obligations.